akshatamohanty/akshatamohanty.github.io/index.md

                 <div class='block'>
                     I am a self-taught developer.
 I graduated from IIT Kharagpur in India with a major in Architecture.
 I am based in Singapore.
 Over the last 10 years, I have worked in construction-tech, edtech, fintech and the media industry.
                     <br/><br/>
                     More recently, I have been working on Blockchain-related technologies.
-I was part of Gitcoin's <a href='https://www.kernel.community/' target='_blank'>Kernel Block 7</a> and recently won the <a href='https://devpost.com/software/chainwiz' target='blank'>Women in Tech Prize in the Chainlink Hackathon Fall 2022</a>.
+I was part of Gitcoin's <a href='https://www.kernel.community/' target='_blank'>Kernel Block 7</a> and won the <a href='https://devpost.com/software/chainwiz' target='blank'>Women in Tech Prize in the Chainlink Hackathon Fall 2022</a>.
                     <br/> <br/>
                     I enjoy building large-scale end-to-end fullstack systems that solve a problem.
                 </div>